ejw-data/proj-key-inventory/README.md

 ### Selection of Local Database or Cloud Database
-*  Update ENV variable on:
+*  Update ENV variable in these files:
     *  query.py
     *  setup.py
     *  app.py